JustineLicuanan/sds-report-generation-system/README.md

 ## Changelog

+### Version 0.8.8

+- Changed the status indicator to text from icons.
+- Added back the "Subject" in `/admin/logs.tsx`.
+- Added a with report toggle in create announcement modal.

 ### Version 0.8.7

-- Removed "Date Created" and "Subject" is changed to "Category".
+- Removed "Date Created" and "Subject" is changed to "Category" in `/admin/logs.tsx`.
 - Modified the Create Organization modal.

 ### Version 0.8.6